Facebook iconJMeter Performance Testing: A Complete Guide for Beginners

 The Role of JMeter in Performance Testing

-Apache JMeter plays a pivotal role in performance testing by providing a powerful and versatile platform for evaluating the performance and scalability of applications.
+Apache JMeter performance testing plays a pivotal role in performance testing by providing a powerful and versatile platform for evaluating the performance and scalability of applications.
 Here’s how you can start performance testing using JMeter:

 1. Load Testing